-This policy clarifies requirements for students wishing to pursue more than one major or degree.
+This policy clarifies requirements for undergraduate students wishing to pursue more than one undergraduate major or degree.

-Additional Baccalaureate Degree: Degree pursued by a student after completing and graduating with a previous degree.
+Additional Baccalaureate Degree: Undergraduate degree pursued by a student after completing and graduating with a previous degree.

 Double-Dip: When a single course is allowed to fulfill more than one degree or program requirement.
 Not allowed for courses within the Core Curriculum.